ghacupha/generator-jhipster-file-handling/README.md

 # Caution

-This tools is still in active development and has not attained MVP.
-The version number is merely to match with the appropriate jhipster-generator version
+This tool is still in active development and has not attained MVP.
+Lots of changes are happening to the api

 # Prerequisites